jas96486/My-WAN-Project/README.md

 # My-WAN-Project
-By using Cisco Packet Tracer I made project which name is Wide Area Network (WAN)
+By using Cisco Packet Tracer I made a project which name is Wide Area Network (WAN)